And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 He'd be an absolute hero.

-I had the privilege, uh, Sean, as you know, of spending a bit of time with Donald Trump a couple of days ago.
+I had the privilege, Sean, as you know, of spending a bit of time with Donald Trump a couple of days ago.

-I think his economic plans, the ideas he's working on, I think in a year's time, there'll be a lot of people who have been very critical of Trump who are going to say, Do you know what?
+I think his economic plans, the ideas he's working on, I think in a year's time, there'll be a lot of people who have been very critical of Trump who are going to say, do you know what?

 We're surprised.